-According to the Board of Directors' policy, the Risk Appetite Framework was periodically updated in 2023, considering the corporate strategy, the impacts on the risk variables associated with the economy's behavior, and the potential lagged effects of the pandemic.
+According to the Board of Directors' policy, the Risk Appetite Framework was periodically updated in 2023,

 Accordingly, the limits for each type of risk were reviewed.
 New appetite, tolerance, and capacity thresholds were established based on the design of scenarios and the estimation of the impacts on the Bank's profitability, solvency, and liquidity.